-In layman's terms, it is the difference between what your promise and what you deliver.
+Technical debt it is the difference between what your promise and what you deliver in software development.
 It is the difference between what is quick and easy upfront and what is efficient and scalable in the long run.

 Shipping 'good-enough' code is like taking on financial debt; you borrow some money and you pay it back with interest.
 When you ship buggy or messy code you are borrowing time and you pay it back with interest.